-A contribution of \$554,954.93 must be paid to Council towards the provision of community facilities and services.
+A contribution of \$308,597.60 must be paid to Council towards the provision of community facilities and services prior to the issue of the Subdivision Certificate.
+This amount has been calculated in accordance with Council's Section 94 Contributions Plan 2005 (Amendment 1) dated 14 September 2006.